- Joined

 - Select Sound

-- Under Sound Effects tab, select
+- Under the Sound Effects tab, select

-- Play feedback when volume is changed
+- Play feedback when the volume is changed

-- Select Show volume in menu bar
+- Select Show volume in the menu bar

 - Click on Output